HaileyLV/PA1489-project/Reflections.md

 ### **3.1.
 Assignment 1:**

 #### *3.1.1.
 Short summary about what configuration management is and why it is used:*
-- _Version control system_: we chose _Github_ to host, manage, track and update our project.
-The reason is because it opens for everyone, free, popular, easy to register and use.
-Besides that, Github provides tools for collaborativ development, allowing multiple people to work on projects simultaneously.
+- _Version control system (VCS)_: we chose _Github_ as our VCS to host, manage, track and update our project.
+Github is a very good platform that facilitates managing and hosting projects with Git.
+The reason is because it opens for everyone, free, popular, easy to register and use morover widely supported in the industry, making it an ideal choice for our project.
+Besides that, Github provides tools for collaborativ development, allowing multiple people to work on projects simultaneously, by offering features like pull requests, branch management, and conflict resolution, GitHub enhances teamwork and reduces the risk of errors when merging code.
-- _Documentation tools_: we use _Markdown_.
-It's also easy to use, free and recommended by the teacher.
+-
+- _Documentation tools_: We decided to use Markdown for project documentation, and Markdown was recommended by teacher Mikael Svahnberg.
+Markdown is a lightweight, easy-to-learn markup language used for creating formatted text with plain text editors.
+It is popular because it is simple, efficient, and readable both in its raw and rendered forms.
+Furthermore, Markdown is well-integrated with GitHub, allowing us to maintain clear, concise documentation directly within our repository.
+It helps us document changes, provide guidelines, and create README files in a format that is universally recognized and recommended for clarity.

 #### *3.1.2.
 Short summary on the most common workflow with git, including the git commands used:*
 - With Markdown file: we edit directly on Github.
 Github has integranted Preview directly in the editing process.
-It's very convenient, so we prefer to use it that way.
+GitHub offers a built-in editor with live Preview, making it convenient for real-time editing and review.
+This simplicity and integration make it our preferred choice for handling documentation files.
 - Other files: during the working process, when we work independently based on the assigned task, we create some branches, push code to them and send merge pull requests to other colleagues.
 When we meet or contact each other via Discord, we discuss and show each other our achievements.
 The things we have shown and agreed on, we push directly to the main.
+This workflow ensures a smooth and organized collaboration process, while reducing merge conflicts.
 - Github command:
 ### Start with Github
 | Commands                                 | To do     |